 - 3.29 For authorised PIs, API Guideline 3 sets out the information and documentation which needs to be provided for the programme of operations.
-For authorised EMIs, this is set out in EMI Guideline 3. - In both cases, Guideline 3 requires the programme of operations to be provided by the applicant to contain a description of the payment services envisaged, including an explanation on how the activities and the operations fit into the list of payment services set out in Part 1 of Schedule 1 to the PSRs 2017.
-Some examples of the sorts of activities expected to fall within the scope of each are described in Chapter 2 Scope, with further guidance in Chapter 15 of our Perimeter Guidance Manual (PERG). - 3.31 The applicant is also required to state whether they will enter into the possession of customers' funds.
-In our view, being in possession of funds includes an entitlement to funds in a bank account in the applicant's name, funds in an account in the applicant's name at another PI and funds held on trust for the applicant. - 3.32 The applicant is required to provide details of how transactions will be executed, as well as copies of draft framework contracts. - 3.33 Where the applicant intends to provide AIS or PIS, we would expect the information on the programme of operations to cover the nature of the service being provided to the customer, how their data will be used, and how the applicant will obtain appropriate consent(s) from the customer.
+For authorised EMIs, this is set out in EMI Guideline 3. - 1.30 In both cases, Guideline 3 requires the programme of operations to be provided by the applicant to contain a description of the payment services envisaged, including an explanation of on how the activities and the operations fit into the list of payment services set out in Part 1 of Schedule 1 to the PSRs 2017.
+Some examples of the sorts of activities expected to fall within the scope of each are described in Chapter 2 Scope, with further guidance in Chapter 15 of our Perimeter Guidance manual Manual (PERG). - The applicant is also required to state whether they will enter into the possession of customers' funds.
+In our view, being in possession of funds includes an entitlement to funds in a bank account in the applicant's name, funds in an account in the applicant's name at another PI and funds held on trust for the applicant. - The applicant is required to provide details of how transactions will be executed, as well as copies of draft framework contracts. - Where the applicant intends to provide AIS or PIS, we would expect the information on the programme of operations to cover the nature of the service being provided to the customer, how their data will be used, and how the applicant will obtain appropriate consent(s) from the customer.
+See Chapter 17 Payment initiation and account information services and confirmation of availability of funds for more information.